Back to Louisiana

 These notes stay tied to the official amendment files and metadata from the legislature.

-Plain English: The amendment changes the time frame for certain actions related to public assistance benefits and clarifies who is responsible for these actions.
+Plain English: The amendment changes the time frame for certain actions related to public assistance benefits and clarifies who is responsible for completing tasks.

 • Changes 'seventy-two hours' to 'three business days'.